Travel agent: job description

 Typical duties include:

 A small number of companies operate head office-based graduate training schemes.
-Vacancies are advertised in trade publications including Travel Trade Gazette and Travel Weekly , as well as their online equivalents.
-Networking and speculative applications are advisable.
+Vacancies are advertised on jobs boards and trade publications, including Travel Trade Gazette and Travel Weekly .

 A travel training company qualification or relevant travel agency, retail or sales work experience can also be helpful.